RigsOfRods/docs.rigsofrods.org/terrain-creation/shadows.md

   {:toc}
 </div>

-Rigs of Rods is using the PSSM (Parallel-split Shadow Maps) shadows technique.
-Shadows textures are splited into 3 different texture with different resolutions and size.
-The closest one to the camera is the smallest and has the biggest resolution. the second and the thirds are sometimes equal in resolution but not in size.
-Shadows details progressively degrade as soon as you get into the 2nd and 3rd split.
+As of version 0.4.5.0, Rigs of Rods uses the PSSM (Parallel-split Shadow Maps) shadows technique.

+Shadow textures are splited into 3 different texture with different resolutions and size.

+The closest one to the camera is the smallest and has the biggest resolution.
+The second and the thirds are sometimes equal in resolution but not in size.

+Shadow details progressively degrade as soon as you get into the 2nd and 3rd split.

 # How to make your models receive shadows
-I have been working hard on making material management easier for modders so it will be the last thing they'll take care of.
-Note that using these, your vehicles won't work in any version lower than 0.4.5 anymore!

-## Vehicles
+## Objects
-For vehicles, you can simply use the [managedmaterials](http://docs.rigsofrods.org/vehicle-creation/fileformat-truck/#managedmaterials) section of the truck file, which will give you shadows instantly without any problems.

-If you want to use your own material file, you will have to proceed in this way:

 On the 1st line of the material file, put this line of code:
 ```